Combustion appliances can affect home air quality

 Some of the riskier appliances are water heaters and furnaces that use atmospheric combustion by drawing air from the space around the appliance.
 A furnace, for example, pulls air into the combustion chamber, usually through a grill on the front, while a water heater induces air at the pilot light opening.
 The intake air mixes with gas to create a burn, and the exhaust is vented through the flue.

-But, with water heaters, problems can arise because of the flue, which draws air in to boost the natural draft of the water heater.
-(Because warm air rises, combustion gases naturally rise, particularly when aided by an opening in the flue).
+But, with water heaters, problems can arise because of the flu, which draws air in to boost the natural draft of the water heater.
+(Because warm air rises, combustion gasses naturally rise, particularly when aided by an opening in the flue).
 The opening, though, also allows air to come down the flue.
-If the water heater is back-drafting — when exhaust gases spill into the room, instead of going out the flue — the flame may be starved for oxygen.
+If the water heater is back-drafting — when exhaust gasses spill into the room, instead of going out the flue — the flame may be starved for oxygen.
 This can cause an incomplete combustion process and result in a significantly higher level of carbon monoxide entering the home.

 Reducing your exposure